Marcus-Forte/msensor-library/README.md

 Small app to allow publishing LiDAR data from RPLidar sensor over gRPC.

+## Scan files

+Scan files are generates using protobuf.
+The convention is that the number of bytes to follow come before the serialized data.

 ### Systemd examples
 Useful hints for systemd installation for services.